karmaniverous/stan/docs-src/configuration.md

 # Stan Configuration (stan.config.yml / stan.config.json)

-This guide explains every configuration key, how STAN finds your config, how file selection works (includes/excludes), and how phase‑scoped CLI defaults (opts.cliDefaults) influence the CLI when flags are omitted.
+This guide explains every configuration key, how STAN finds your config, how file selection works (includes/excludes), and how phase‑scoped CLI defaults (cliDefaults) influence the CLI when flags are omitted.

 - Formats: YAML (recommended) or JSON.
 - Location: STAN searches upward from the current working directory for the nearest `stan.config.yml|yaml|json`.